-Guests can visit Ariel’s Point by purchasing tickets at Ariel’s House, which is located in front of the Boracay Beach Club in Station 1 on White Beach.
-Trips will be offered 7 days a week (if weather and sea conditions permit), depart once a day from Ariel’s House at 11:15 AM (all guests must register in-person before 10:30 AM), and return to Boracay’s White Beach at 5:00 PM.
+Now Open!
+Guests can visit Ariel’s Point by purchasing their tickets at the Boracay Beach Club (which is located behind Club Paraw) in Station 1 on White Beach.
+Trips will be offered 7 days a week (if weather and sea conditions permit), depart once a day from the Boracay Beach Club at 11:15 AM (all guests must register in-person before 10:30 AM), and return to Boracay’s White Beach at 5:00 PM.
 Ariel’s Point is 35 to 45 minutes away from Boracay Island by outrigger boat.

 Note: During periods of inclement weather or rough sea conditions, trips might be cancelled or departure times modified on short notice.
 For this reason, we kindly ask you to provide us with up-to-date contact information when making your reservation.
 This will allow us to notify you if there are changes to our trip schedule.
 Additionally, some tour guides on Boracay have been incorrectly telling travelers that Ariel’s Point is closed or offering trips to Ariel’s Point and then taking them to different destinations without the possibility of a refund.
 Because of this, we highly recommend making your booking directly through our website or by speaking with a representative at our office in the Boracay Beach Club.
 Thank you for your understanding.